Simultaneous release: Use during the COVID-19 pandemic

-On November 18, 2020, Warner Bros. announced that Wonder Woman 1984 would be released in U.S. cinemas on December 25 and become available day-and-date on WarnerMedia streaming service HBO Max for one month after its release at no additional charge.
+On November 18, 2020, Warner Bros. announced that Wonder Woman 1984 would be released in U.S. cinemas on December 25 and become available day-and-date on HBO Max for one month after its release.
 On December 3, Warner Bros. subsequently announced that this model would be extended to all of the studio's 2021 releases.
 The announcement was met with backlash across the industry, showing concerns that this would further erode the cinema industry, and that the move had been performed unilaterally without forewarning.
-Disney pursued a similar strategy for selected films, with day-and-date rentals for films such as Mulan, Raya and the Last Dragon, Cruella, and Black Widow available to Disney+ subscribers via the "Premier Access" feature.
+Disney pursued a similar strategy for selected films, with day-and-date rentals available to Disney+ subscribers ("Premier Access") for films such as Mulan, Raya and the Last Dragon, Cruella, and Black Widow.

 Restrictions began to ease in key markets such as the United States and United Kingdom over 2021.
 The major studios began to phase out these strategies pursuant to agreements with exhibitors; in March 2021, Warner Bros. confirmed an agreement with Cineworld that requires a 45-day exclusivity window for its releases beginning in 2022, while Universal agreed to 17-day windows with multiple chains (including shares of rental revenue).
 In September 2021, Disney announced that it would switch back to theatrical-only releases for the remainder of its 2021 slate, citing the successful performance of Shang-Chi and the Legend of the Ten Rings.

 Concerns over SARS-CoV-2 variants and the lack of approved COVID-19 vaccines for children at the time led to delays and simultaneous releases for several family films, such as Clifford the Big Red Dog (theaters and Paramount+), The Addams Family 2 (theaters and digital rental), and Turning Red (Disney+, theaters in regions where Disney+ had not yet launched, as well as limited runs at selected cinemas in the U.S. and UK).
 In 2022, Universal shifted several of its films to simultaneous releases on NBCUniversal's streaming service Peacock, such as Marry Me, Firestarter, Halloween Ends, and Honk for Jesus.
 Save Your Soul.